WikipediaLibrary/twlight_vagrant/README.md

 ## Editing guest files from host (Advanced)

 If you prefer to work from the host environment, you can use any editing tools that support SSH.
-You'll still need to run helper scripts, restart services, and commit code to git as usual.
+You'll still need to run helper scripts, restart services, and commit changes as usual.
 You can get the ssh connection information by running vagrant ssh-config, e.g.

 ```
 $ vagrant ssh-config